NgFEP/NexusMD/README.md

-# Nexus
+# NexusMD

-A demo version of the Python user interface for molecular dynamics simulation software package called Nexus
+A demo version of the Python user interface for molecular dynamics simulation software package called NexusMD
 ## Description

-Nexus is the next-generation molecular dynamics simulation software package to predict protein-ligand binding affinities leading to drug discovery.
-Nexus is equipped with modern free energy methods, novel sampling algorithms, and parallel programming to support diverse scientific applications.
+NexusMD is the next-generation molecular dynamics simulation software package to predict protein-ligand binding affinities leading to drug discovery.
+NexusMD is equipped with modern free energy methods, novel sampling algorithms, and parallel programming to support diverse scientific applications.

 ## Getting Started